bstil22/bstil22.github.io/_posts/2015-03-15-adding-tree-to-zsh.md

 ##Adding Tree
 For the sake of simplicity, I chose to use an alias for the tree command rather than creating a new directory and altering my function search path to read that directory.
 I searched the web for a bit and found [a solution](http://www.kingluddite.com/tools/adding-tree-command-to-the-terminal-mac-osx) that worked perfectly.
-Simply open up your terminal and add this code:
+Simply open up your .zshrc file and add this code:

       alias tree="find . -print | sed -e 's;[^/]*/;|____;g;s;____|; |;g'"

-and press enter.
+now return to the command line and run:

+    source .zshrc

 ##That's It
 Now, try it out!
 Simple type tree in the directory of your choosing and you're